uritsvi/URecoverState/README.md

 # URecoverState

-<h2>Currently discontinued beacause of a problem in the handle recovery process</h2>
+(Currently discontinued beacause of a problem in the handle recovery process)

 A program that captures the state of a process and let you revert back to it